On Complexity Bounds and Confluence of Parallel Term Rewriting: Implementation and experiments

 \autoref{table:ui} gives an overview over our experimental results for upper bounds.
 For each configuration, we state the number of examples for which the corresponding asymptotic complexity bound was inferred.
 A column ``$\leq \Oh(n^k)$'' means that the corresponding tools proved a bound $\leq \Oh(n^k)$ (e.g., the configuration ``\aprove\ $\ircR$'' proved constant or linear upper bounds in 50 cases).
 Maximum values in a column are highlighted in \textbf{bold}.
-We observe that upper complexity bounds improve in a noticeable number of cases, e.g., linear bounds on $\pircR$ can now be inferred for \journal{70} TRSs rather than for 50 TRSs (using upper bounds on $\ircR$ as an over-approximation), an improvement by \journal{40}\%.
+We observe that upper complexity bounds improve in a noticeable number of cases, e.g., linear bounds on $\pircR$ can now be inferred for 70 TRSs rather than for 50 TRSs (using upper bounds on $\ircR$ as an over-approximation), an improvement by 40\%.
 Note that this does \emph{not} indicate deficiencies in the existing tools for $\ircR$, which had not been designed with analysis of $\pircR$ in mind -- rather, it shows that specialised techniques for analysing $\pircR$ are a worthwhile subject of investigation.
 Note also that \exref{ex:size:irc} and \exref{ex:size_tight_bound} show that even for TRSs with potential for parallelism, the actual parallel and sequential complexity may still be asymptotically identical, which further highlights the need for dedicated analysis techniques for $\pircR$.

 Improvements from $\ircR$ to $\pircR$ can be drastic: for example, for the TRS \texttt{TCT\_12/recursion\_10}, the bounds found by \aprove\ change from an upper bound of sequential complexity of $\OO(n^{10})$ to a (tight) upper bound for parallel complexity of $\OO(n)$.
-(This TRS models a specific recursion structure, with rules $\{ \Ff_0(x) \to \Fa \} \cup \{ \Ff_i(x) \to \Fg_i(x,x), \; \Fg_i(\Fs(x), y) \to \Fb(\Ff_{i-1}(y), \Fg_i(x,y)) \mid 1 \leq i \leq 10 \}$, and is highly amenable to parallelisation.)
+This TRS models a specific recursion structure, with rules $\{ \Ff_0(x) \to \Fa \} \cup \{ \Ff_i(x) \to \Fg_i(x,x), \; \Fg_i(\Fs(x), y) \to \Fb(\Ff_{i-1}(y), \Fg_i(x,y)) \mid 1 \leq i \leq 10 \}$, and is highly amenable to parallelisation.
+This TRS resembles a classical ``syntactically vectorisable loop''.
+In such cases, vectorisation indeed accelerates the program by this order of magnitude.
+Our analysis captures this kind of acceleration, however we should keep in mind that apart from vectorisation, even perfect ``thread-based'' parallelisation on $N$ cores does not achieve $N$ times acceleration, due to the cost of context switching.
+Our complexity result should be taken as an estimation of ``parallelism potential''.

 We observe that adding the techniques from \autoref{sec:dt_to_irc} to the techniques from \autoref{sec:para_complex} leads to only few examples for which better upper bounds can be found (one of them is \exref{ex:to_relative_upper}).

 \autoref{table:li} shows our results for lower bounds on $\pircR$.
 Here we evaluated only configurations including \defref{def:to_relative} to make inference techniques for lower bounds of $\ircR$ applicable to $\pircR$.
 The reason is that a lower bound on $\ircR$ is not necessarily also a lower bound for $\pircR$ (the whole \emph{point} of performing innermost rewriting in parallel is to reduce the asymptotic complexity!), so using results by tools that compute lower bounds on $\ircR$ for comparison would not make sense. \journal{As a precondition for applying our approach to lower bounds inference for $\pircR$ for a TRS $\RR$, we also need to find a proof for confluence of $\pito$.
 The confluence criterion of \corref{cor:confluence} is applicable to 165 TRSs in our benchmark set, about 56.1\% of the benchmark set.
 Our new contribution \thmref{thm:pito_confluent_with_cps} proves confluence of $\pito$ for a superset of 190 TRSs, about 64.6\% of our benchmark set.
 This indicates that the search for more powerful criteria for proving confluence of parallel-innermost term rewriting is worthwhile.}